 Dice themselves do not pose any safety concerns, but parents should ensure that their children are not putting dice in their mouths or not hurting each other with dice, especially the young ones.

-9. Can you make your own dice for playing games?
+9. Can I make my own dice for playing games?

 Yes, you can make your own dice using materials, such as cardboard, wood, or clay.